niclet/yi-hack-v2/README.md

 * Ability to choose voice between Chinese, English and French
 * Ability to choose timezone and format of date/time embedded in the video

-In early alpha state :
+In early alpha stage :
 * Ability to disable Chinese cloud
 * Ability to activate RTSP server